-Found 20 - 30 results of 58 programs matching keyword "make a comet activity"
+Found 20 - 30 results of 59 programs matching keyword "make a comet activity"

+The science behind this musical instrument, including the concepts of sound, vibration, resonance, and amplification.
 An introduction to a crowd-pleasing noisemaker called a sound sandwich, which you can adjust to raise or lower its pitch.
 A detailed demonstration of how to make this primitive wind instrument using little more than a straw, two craft sticks, and some rubber bands.
 The science behind this instrument, including a discussion of how vibration produces sound, and how long, massive objects vibrate slowly and produce a low-pitched sound, while shorter, less massive objects vibrate quickly and produce a high-pitched sound.
 Join Exploratorium senior scientist Paul Doherty as he serves up more hands-on activities related to science in Antarctica.
 Join Exploratorium senior scientist Paul Doherty as he serves up hands-on activities related to science in Antarctica.
 Ezra Daly explains how he makes musical instruments out of car and motorcycle parts, then plays his Frankenbass, created from a Moto Guzzi motorcycle gas tank, a chrome tailpipe, and scrap mahogany.
 Next, Doc Popular (aka Brian Roberts) shows how he creates instruments by circuit-bending toys.
 Doc--not just an inventor and a video editor but a yo-yo champion as well--will also demonstrate some yo-yo tricks.

 Inventors Windell Oskay and Lenore Edman demonstrate the CandyFab 4000, a printer that creates 3D sculpture by stacking 2D images made of sugar.
 Drawing from disciplines as varied as circuit hacking and sewing, the sugar printer is only one of Oskay and Edman's many projects, which include an interactive dining table and hard-drive wind chimes.
 While demonstrating how to build an electromechanical digital clock, Jim Newton talks about different kinds of tools—from low-tech, such as a drill press or a welder, to high-tech, such as laser and plasma cutters.
 Jim is a lifetime maker, veteran BattleBots builder, and former MythBuster.
 It's geometry!
 It's knitting!
 It's—hyperbolic crochet!
 Artist and science writer Margaret Wertheim shows you how to represent a hyperbolic plane using crochet hooks and yarn.
 Beginning with a simple crochet chain, learn how to create a geometric shape with a constant negative curvature just by adding stitches.
-Tinkerer, programmer, and musician Ken Murphy shows how to build electromechanical "bugs" built from scavenged materials and powered with a single coin-cell battery.
-When the Blinkybug's wire antennae detect motion from air currents or vibrations, the bug comes to life, with its LED eyes blinking in rhythmic patterns.